Bug bounty program: Motivation

+Rewards

+The size of the reward offered varies on such factors such as the size of the company, the difficulty of finding the vulnerability, and how severe its effects could be if exploited.
+Successful bug bounty hunters can often make more than software developers.
+Many bug bounty programs are focused on web applications.

 In August 2013, a Palestinian computer science student reported a vulnerability that allowed anyone to post a video on an arbitrary Facebook account.
 According to the email communication between the student and Facebook, he attempted to report the vulnerability using Facebook's bug bounty program but the student was misunderstood by Facebook's engineers.
-Later he exploited the vulnerability using the Facebook profile of Mark Zuckerberg, resulting into Facebook refusing to pay him a bounty.
+Later he exploited the vulnerability using the Facebook profile of Mark Zuckerberg, resulting in Facebook refusing to pay him a bounty.

 Facebook started paying researchers who find and report security bugs by issuing them custom branded "White Hat" debit cards that can be reloaded with funds each time the researchers discover new flaws.
-"Researchers who find bugs and security improvements are rare, and we value them and have to find ways to reward them," Ryan McGeehan, former manager of Facebook's security response team, told CNET in an interview.
-"Having this exclusive black card is another way to recognize them.
-They can show up at a conference and show this card and say 'I did special work for Facebook.'"
-In 2014, Facebook stopped issuing debit cards to researchers.

 In 2016, Uber experienced a security incident when an individual accessed the personal information of 57 million Uber users worldwide.
 The individual supposedly demanded a ransom of $100,000 in order to destroy rather than publish the data.
 In Congressional testimony, Uber CISO indicated that the company verified that the data had been destroyed before paying the $100,000.
-Mr. Flynn expressed regret that Uber did not disclose the incident in 2016.
-As part of their response to this incident, Uber worked with partner HackerOne to update their bug bounty program policies to, among other things, more thoroughly explain good faith vulnerability research and disclosure.
+Uber's Chief Information Security Officer expressed regret for not disclosing the incident in 2016.
+As part of their response, Uber worked with HackerOne to update their bug bounty program policies to explain good faith vulnerability research and disclosure.

 Yahoo! was severely criticized for sending out Yahoo!
-T-shirts as reward to the Security Researchers for finding and reporting security vulnerabilities in Yahoo!, sparking what came to be called T-shirt-gate.
-High-Tech Bridge, a Geneva, Switzerland-based security testing company issued a press release saying Yahoo! offered $12.50 in credit per vulnerability, which could be used toward Yahoo-branded items such as T-shirts, cups and pens from its store.
-Ramses Martinez, director of Yahoo's security team claimed later in a blog post that he was behind the voucher reward program, and that he basically had been paying for them out of his own pocket.
-Eventually, Yahoo! launched its new bug bounty program on October 31 of the same year, that allows security researchers to submit bugs and receive rewards between $250 and $15,000, depending on the severity of the bug discovered.

-Similarly, when Ecava released the first known bug bounty program for ICS in 2013, they were criticized for offering store credits instead of cash which does not incentivize security researchers.
+T-shirts as reward to the Security Researchers for finding and reporting security vulnerabilities in Yahoo!.
+When Ecava released the first known bug bounty program for ICS in 2013, they were criticized for offering store credits instead of cash which does not incentivize security researchers.
 Ecava explained that the program was intended to be initially restrictive and focused on the human safety perspective for the users of IntegraXor SCADA, their ICS software.